Camille Wardrop Alleyne: NASA

 Alleyne returned to NASA and worked on Constellation and Orion program as a lead system engineer and crew module systems engineer, and test manager, respectively.
 She worked with a team of engineers on the design and development of the Orion crew exploration vehicles responsible for transporting astronauts to destinations beyond Low Earth Orbit such as the moon, asteroids and, potentially, Mars.

-Alleyne currently serves as an associate program scientist for the International Space Station, based at NASA's Lyndon B. Johnson Space Centre in Houston, Texas.
-Her roles as associate program scientist include communicating the ISS's scientific accomplishments with the general public, the leaders at NASA, the U.S. Congress, and scientific and educational communities.
-She also plays a leading role in the international education programs across the ISS Partners.
+Alleyne served as an associate program scientist for the International Space Station, based at NASA's Lyndon B. Johnson Space Centre in Houston, Texas.
+Her role as associate program scientist included communicating the ISS's scientific accomplishments with the general public, the leaders at NASA, the U.S. Congress, and scientific and educational communities.
+She also played a leading role in the international education programs across the ISS Partners.
 During her tenure, she pursued her Doctorate in Education in Educational Leadership from the University of Houston.

+Alleyne then served as the Assistant Deputy Associate Administrator for Science Mission Directorate at NASA Headquarters.
+There she provided engineering and executive leadership, program and project management strategies, oversight of SMD flight project portfolio of over 100 earth, planetary, heliophysics and astrophysics missions, in addition to the joint program between NASA and National Oceanic and Atmospheric Administration that developed NOAA's weather satellites.
+In this role all while developing and implementing relevant policies and processes to execute those missions more effectively.
+She then served as the founding Deputy Manager for the Commercial Lunar Payload Services initiative at NASA Lyndon B. Johnson Space Centre in Houston, Texas.
+There she provided management of public-private partnership between NASA and commercial space companies and the execution of the delivery task orders for commercial transportation services to the lunar services.
+The first two of these awards were executed in January 2024 by space companies Astrobotics and Intuitive Machines, the latter of whom became the first commercial company to successfully land on the Moon.
+Alleyne then served as the Deputy Program Manager for the Commercial Low Earth Orbit Development Program at NASA Lyndon B. Johnson Space Centre.
+In this role, she was a leading architects for NASA's commercialization strategy for Low Earth Orbit sustainable space economy.
+She managed the Commercial LEO Destinations project - a public private partnership between NASA and commercial space companies to design and develop the next generation of commercially owned and operated space stations beyond International Space Station end of life.
+Alleyne also led strategy and policy development associated with enabling commercial activities on International Space Station, including Private Astronaut Missions.
+She then retired from NASA in January 2024.